Top 5 Bubble Tea in PortlandMaine

 Nutritional Value of Bubble Tea

 While bubble tea is tasty, we must consider what nutrients it contains.
-A regular cup of milk tea can contain approximately 200-400 calories depending on the ingredient and how one likes long or short tea; adding toppings such as tapioca pearls adds even more calories.
-If you are watching your figure with skim milk to cancel some of the sweetening effects from sugar, then pay attention Photographs show how people help cover their gastrointestinal trace elements intake.
+A regular cup of milk tea can contain approximately 200-400 calories depending on the ingredients and how one likes their tea; adding toppings such as tapioca pearls adds even more calories.
+If you are watching your figure, consider using skim milk to cancel some of the sweetening effects from sugar.

 Is Bubble Tea Healthy?